-Amber Adler is a civic leader, non-profit CEO and single Orthodox Jewish mother of two young boys who resides in the Homecrest area of Southern Brooklyn.
+Amber Adler is an award-winning civic leader, non-profit CEO and single Orthodox Jewish mother of two young boys who resides in the Homecrest area of Southern Brooklyn.

 Known for her civic engagement, interfaith dialogue, and volunteer efforts Amber has an enduring commitment to her community.
 As the Chair of Neighborhood Advisory Board 15, she works to alleviate poverty in Southern Brooklyn by spearheading the allocation of hundreds-of-thousands dollars in federally funded contracts.

 Professionally, Amber has Directed Operations in both corporate and non-profit organizations.
 Her leadership roles at service-based non-profits helped children with autism to secure vital services and resources.
 Amber is also a fixture in the fight against antisemitism, hate and bigotry.
 In 2019, she helped secure approximately $170,000 in funding from the City of New York to educate public school students on the atrocities of the Holocaust in an effort to combat modern day antisemitism.